Fatimanaz/spcup_2022/README.md

 ## **Training the entire model from scratch**

+### Structure of the data folder
+You can look at the detailed directory structure in directory_structure.txt

 * To train the entire model from scratch, raw audio files need to be augmented, processed, converted into handcrafted features and then stored in the ExtractedFeatures folder.
 * Put all the audio files in a folder.
 Rename the folder to _spcup_2022_training_part1_.
 Place this folder inside the data folder.